TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-addendum.md

 ## 6. On the pre-publication check (for the user)

 The terminal output you sent included a path in the form `C:\Users\...` (containing an account name).
-This is an item [`publication-policy.md`](https://github.com/TN-Holdings-LLC/psf-zero/blob/main/publication-policy.md) section 4 specifies must not go into anything published. **It is not included anywhere in the CSV saved to the Project, or in this addendum** (confirmed on the CSV: `grep` against this project's private personal-information pattern list
+This is an item `publication-policy.md` (since removed from the repository) section 4 specifies must not go into anything published. **It is not included anywhere in the CSV saved to the Project, or in this addendum** (confirmed on the CSV: `grep` against this project's private personal-information pattern list